top of page

 YOUNG ADULT COMMUNITY

-The Young Adult Community offers regular opportunities for fellowship, service, and faith formation as a group, as well as chances to engage in the life of the parish across demographics.
+The Young Adult Community (ages 19-35) offers regular opportunities for fellowship, service, and faith formation as a group, as well as chances to engage in the life of the parish across demographics.
 Opportunities for fellowship are held monthly.
 Young adults attend Adoration of the Blessed Sacrament and go out afterward on a frequent basis.
 The group hosts special activities often, including various pilgrimages and retreats.
 The community will soon introduce faith formation in small groups, meeting regularly or seasonally.

 Get involved!
 Join the young adult e-mail list to stay up-to-date on activities.
 Attend a young adult retreat or pilgrimage.
 Make plans to come to a community event and introduce yourself to other young adults.
 For more information, e-mail Caitlin at cdelaruelle@stmonicamish.org, and watch the bulletin for updates on specific activities, dates, and times.